k4sh4n1/research/structural/004_active/README.md

 ![Tuning alpha](tuning-alpha-elcentro.png "Tuning alpha")

+# Implication

+Results confirm that using consistent Q matrices will generate almost identical performance between LQR and IOC.

 # Notes

 The R matrix is picked as identity matrix for both LQR and IOC approaches.